earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2017-01-25-flood05-USGS-precip-subset-graduate-in-R.md

 ---
 layout: single
-title: "Subset & aggregate time series precipitation data in R"
+title: "Subset & aggregate time series precipitation data in R using mutate(), group_by() and summarise()"
-excerpt: "This lesson walks aggregating time series data in R."
+excerpt: "This lesson introduces the mutate() and group_by() dplyr functions - which allow you to aggregate or summarize time series data by a particular field - in this case we will aggregate data by day to get daily precipitation totals for Boulder during the 2013 floods."
-authors: ['Leah Wasser', 'Mariela Perignon']
+authors: ['Leah Wasser']
 modified: '2017-04-21'
 category: [course-materials]
 class-lesson: ['hw-ggplot2-r']